You can find my CV here.

 - "Learning to Crawl" ~ AAAI (2020); Paper.

 With Abir De, Aasish Pappu, and Manuel Gomez-Rodriguez, I have uncovered a connection between complexity of online discussions and the notion of sign-rank of matrices.
 This allows us to determine the complexity of online discussions just by looking at the pattern of upvotes/downvotes cast by users on others' comments; the key insight is using humans as oracles and by-passing the nuances of sarcasm and humor often present in online comments.

-With Abir De and Manuel Gomez-Rodriguez, I have described how reinforcement learning can be applied to control processes in which actions are performed and feedback from the environment is received in continuous real time instead of the classical setup where the actions and rewards (feedback) are synchronously given to the agent at discrete points in time.
+With Abir De and Manuel Gomez-Rodriguez, I have developed a deep reinforcement learning algorithm for controlling agents whose actions are performed, and who receives feedback from the environment, at discrete localized points in continuous real time.
+This is in contract to the classical RL setup where the actions and rewards (feedback) are synchronously given to the agent at discrete points in time.

 With Behzad Tabibian, Abir De, Ali Zarezade, Bernhard Schölkopf and Manuel Gomez-Rodriguez, I have determined the optimal reviewing schedule to keep knowledge fresh in your memory for optimal recall while minimizing effort spent on learning it.